kr914/AtliQ-Business-Insights-360/README.md

  8. YTD ( year to date)
  9. Direct ,retailer, consumer and distributors
  ### Soft Skills
-1.understanding expectations of project from project owner 2.communications skills with stakeholders to do changes in dashboard
+ 1. understanding expectations of project from project owner
+ 2. communications skills with stakeholders to do changes in dashboard
-3. Time management skills
+ 3. Time management skill